syndr/ansible-role-disk_part/README.md

 #   - mount_path (required): The file system path at which to mount the partition
 #   - mount_type (optional): Method to use to mount the partition (fstab/systemd)
 #   - mount_options (optional): Options to be used when mounting the filesystem (string)
-#   - mount_uuid_path (optional): Mount by UUID instead of device path (true/false, default: true)
+#   - mount_path_type (optional): Type of persistent device path to use (device/uuid/id/auto, default: auto)
-#      * Automatically disabled for LVM volumes which use stable /dev/vg-name/lv-name paths
-#      * When enabled, mounts use /dev/disk/by-uuid/{uuid} for improved stability
+#      * device: Use raw device path (e.g., /dev/sdb1)
+#      * uuid: Use /dev/disk/by-uuid/ path (filesystem-based, changes on reformat)
+#      * id: Use /dev/disk/by-id/ path (hardware-based, survives reformatting)
+#      * auto: Try uuid first, fallback to id, then device (useful for unformatted disks)
 #   - resizefs (optional): Grow the filesystem to match the size of the block device (true/false)
 #      * not supported for swap format
 #   - state (optional): Existence of the partition